ywwg/gpsrecode/README.md

 # About

-These are some really bad utilities for creating GPX files that will work with my old-ass 2005 Garmin ETrex.
-The ETrex has some great
+These are some really bad utilities for creating GPX files that will work with my old-ass [2005 Garmin ETrex](https://www.amazon.com/Garmin-eTrex-Waterproof-Hiking-GPS/dp/B00003WGP5) .
+The ETrex has some great properties:
-properties:

  * No maps
  * Very basic breadcrumb support